Community Outreach and Engagement Pilot Research Projects

 The Community Outreach and Engagement (COE) Office is tasked with implementing bi-directional, community-engaged research in the MUSC Hollings Cancer Center catchment area.
 To achieve this goal, Hollings has established the COE Pilot Research Projects (COE PRP), which are designed to:

-• Facilitate innovative, meaningful community-engaged cancer research across basic, population and translational sciences, leading to additional extramural funding for further in-depth investigations.
+• Facilitate innovative, meaningful community-engaged cancer research across basic, translational, clinical and population sciences, leading to extramural funding for further in-depth investigations.

 • Actively promote an interactive and collaborative research culture between Hollings researchers and community members in South Carolina.